chacursmo/arcade-game/README.md

 - 100 points: reaching the water.
 - 50 points: capturing a gem.
-- Capturing a key allows player to survive collision with Bug.
+- Capturing a key allows player to survive collisions with Bug.